 Study protocol Indicate where provided: section/figure legend N/A If the study protocol has been pre-registered, provide DOI.
-For clinical trials, provide the trial registration number OR cite DOI.
-N/A
+For clinical trials, provide the trial registration number OR Does not apply cite DOI.

 Laboratory protocol Indicate where provided: section/figure legend N/A Provide DOI OR other citation details if detailed step-by-step protocols are available.
-N/A
+Does not apply vitro experiments.

-Experimental study design (statistics details) For in vivo studies: State whether and how the following have been done Indicate where provided: section/figure legend.
-If it could have been done, but was not, write "not done" N/A Sample size determination See the Materials and Methods section.
-Randomisation Animals were chosen randomly for experiments.
-Blinding N/A Inclusion/exclusion criteria No data was excluded.
+Experimental study design (statistics details)

+For in vivo studies: State whether and how the following have been done Indicate where provided: section/figure legend.
+If it could have been done, but was not, write "not done" N/A

+Sample size determination Does not apply

+Randomisation Does not apply

+Blinding Does not apply

+Inclusion/exclusion criteria Does not apply

 Sample definition and in-laboratory replication Indicate where provided: section/figure legend N/A State number of times the experiment was replicated in the laboratory.
-Replicates and sample sizes are shown in Materials and Methods section and Figure legends.
+The number of replicates is always indicated in the figure legends.
 Define whether data describe technical or biological replicates.
+The data describes biological replicates for in vivo experiments and technical replicates for in